Data-driven discovery of quasiperiodically driven dynamics: Kernels and integral operators

 where $k_x$ is the function $k(x,\cdot)$, known as the \emph{kernel section} at $x$.
 The function $w$ is called the \emph{feature vector} corresponding to the function $f$.
 The correspondence between $f$ and $w$ is linear and via an operator $Feature : L^2(\mu) \to L^2(\mu)$.
 The function $w = \Feature(f)$ plays the role of a density function.
-The value of $f(x)$ then becomes the transition probability via the Markov transition function $k^{\text{Markov}}_\epsilon$, namely,
+Note that we have a \emph{Markov transition function}